We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 These supplements often contain additional ingredients, such as vitamins, omega-3 fatty acids, or fruit extracts.

-Products also undergo third-party testing to guarantee stability and bacterial count for up to 2 years.
-However, the name of the third-party organization isn’t disclosed.
+Products also undergo in-house testing to guarantee stability and bacterial count for up to 2 years.

-Unlike many other probiotics on the market, Bio-Kult’s capsules don’t have to be refrigerated due to a special protective coating created during processing.
+Unlike many other probiotics on the market, Bio-Kult’s capsules don’t have to be refrigerated because they have a special protective coating created during processing.

-Bio-Kult currently offers an original probiotic blend, as well as five other supplements.
+Bio-Kult currently offers an original probiotic blend and seven other supplements.

-While the ingredients vary by product, all of Bio-Kult’s supplements are non-GMO verified and free of gluten, eggs, nuts, and artificial colors and flavors.
+While the ingredients vary by product, all Bio-Kult supplements are non-GMO verified and free of gluten, eggs, nuts, and artificial colors and flavors.

 In addition to their main ingredients, Bio-Kult capsules contain cellulose as a bulking agent, as well as hydroxypropyl methylcellulose, a vegetable-based coating.

-As with any supplement, it’s best to talk to your healthcare provider before adding any of the Bio-Kult products to your or your child’s routine.
+As with any supplement, it’s best to consult a healthcare professional before adding any Bio-Kult products to your or your child’s routine.

 Bio-Kult Original contains 14 strains of bacteria and is marketed as a multispecies, multistrain probiotic to promote overall gut and digestive health in kids and adults.

 It has also been studied for its ability to reduce symptoms of irritable bowel syndrome (IBS) with regular use.
-However, the study was funded by the company that makes Bio-Kult Original, which may have affected study results (
+However, the company that manufactures Bio-Kult products funded this study, and that may have affected the results (

 Each capsule contains at least 2 billion colony-forming units (CFUs), a measurement of the number of live and active microorganisms per serving.